BotArchitect/.github/profile/README.md

 Bot Architect is an innovative platform designed to maximize the potential applications of large language models (LLMs), enabling AI to not only execute specific tasks but also play a central role in project management and organization.

 ## Core Design
+Current large models are somewhat limited by context; for example, they can write a piece of code or generate a short video, but it's difficult for them to write an entire project or produce a full-length movie.

-Bot Architect delves into complex project requirements, breaking them down into manageable sub-tasks that are then handled by subsequent AI processes, gradually iterating towards a complete project.
+Bot Architect uses AI to decompose high-level project requirements into more specific, detailed design and coding tasks, which are then handled by subsequent AI focused on those aspects, iteratively evolving into a complete project.

 ## Key Features
 - **Intelligent Task Decomposition**: Automatically breaks down complex projects into smaller, more manageable task units, providing accurate context and prompts.